Wallowing Into War

 The Cohens

 10/7 ends with an afterword by the American novelist Joshua Cohen, who, in an unintentional bit of Jewish humor, waits for the very last page to announce that the author is his wife.
-Cohen won the Pulitzer Prize last year for his novel The Netanyahus, which presents a fictionalized version of a real-life visit by Bibi’s father, Benzion Netanyahu, to the late literary critic Harold Bloom.
+Cohen won the Pulitzer Prize in 2022 for his novel The Netanyahus, which presents a fictionalized version of a real-life visit by Bibi’s father, Benzion Netanyahu, to the late literary critic Harold Bloom.
 This premise serves as a jumping off point to delve into the history of Revisionist Zionism and its influence on the elder Netanyahu, a historian specializing in the Jews of medieval Spain and one of Israel’s most prominent stateside propagandists.
 Considering his knowledge of hasbara’s history in the creation of Israel, and the through line from Revisionist leader Ze’ev Jabotinsky (Benzion’s mentor) to the architect of the current slaughter, Cohen’s participation in post–October 7 hasbara is ironic and alarming.

 In a January discussion with fellow novelist Ruby Namdar in the Atlantic, one of the Israeli propaganda machine’s most treasured outlets, Cohen criticized those who protested against the Israeli genocide in Gaza as having “plugged Israelis and Palestinians into their racial binaries of white and Black” in an effort to be seen as “good whites.”